Nebelmischling/LumiaExpansionPacks/Guides/LandoSMUG.md

 ## How do I enable Macros 2.0?

+You might be told by an extension developer to turn on Macros 2.0.

-First you need to at least be on Sillytavern 1.15 Live or Staging.
+To do this, first you need to at least be on Sillytavern 1.15 Live or Staging.

 Then you need to go to the user settings by clicking the profile icon with a cogwheel at the top center of the topmost bar in sillytavern.